githubscientist/Zoho-Interview-Prep/session5-oops/readme.md

 - A constructor is a special type of method that is used to initialize the object.
 - It is called when an object is created.

+4. Encapsulation:

+- Encapsulation is the mechanism of wrapping the data (variables) and code acting on the data (methods) together as a single unit.
+- example: class